HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 ### Example

-![Nice looking map of New York City showing sophisticated analysis and styling](media/1.png)
+![Nice looking map of New York City showing sophisticated analysis and styling](media/1.png) _Map created from the [PointsUnknown tutorial series](https://pointsunknown.nyc/qgis/2021/04/16/04A_Spatial_Analysis.html), a great way to get started learning how to make maps.

 In the map above, the cartographer needed to download geospatial data for many reasons.